stevenblair/rapid61850/README.md

 ```
 <!--are there any more?-->

-Open a terminal at the `rapid61850/c/src` directory.
+Open a Terminal at the `rapid61850/c/src` directory.

 #### Python ####